 A student, who, in the judgment of the faculty, fails to make satisfactory progress for a given academic year, will be notified of that.
 In addition, where feasible, the student will be directed as to what steps are necessary to make satisfactory progress in the coming year; this may include development of a remediation plan by the student.
-A first finding of unsatisfactory progress normally does not result in dismissal from the program.
+A first finding of unsatisfactory progress normally does not result in dismissal from the program, although a student not making satisfactory progress is not normally eligible for financial support until this is remedied.
 In serious cases, such as clear violation of professional ethics or clear disregard of program obligations, a first finding of unsatisfactory progress may result in dismissal from the program.